1Spirit1/Learn-Linux/contributing.md

 Again, inside subdirectories, there is another `README` file, that will contain all the topics that the subdirectory contains.
 The point of adding `README` inside directories and sub-directories is to help someone know about the content that is residing inside the directory or subdirectory.

+### Not following the contributing guidlines while posting a pull request may lead to an 'invalid' tag in your PR.

 ---